HardlyDifficult/Tutorials/Quaternions.md

   speed * Time.deltaTime);
 ```

-The following is an example of the two different ways of leveraging 't' in slerp:
+The following is an example of the two different ways of leveraging 't' in Slerp:

 <img src=https://i.imgur.com/Mlaxbvo.gif width=500>

-[View source for this example](https://github.com/hardlydifficult/EduQuaternions/blob/master/Assets/Lerp.cs) and the Slerp example below.
+[View source for this example](https://github.com/hardlydifficult/EduQuaternions/blob/master/Assets/Lerp.cs) and the Lerp example below.

 The performance of Slerp is almost on-par with Lerp.
 We tested running Slerp or Lerp 10k times per frame in Unity and there was no measurable difference between them.